AlainVagner/LOD4Mac/README.md

 ## Installation

 0. Create the folder `~/Library/Dictionaries` if it does not exist (in the Finder, you can go to this folder with <kbd>Command-Shift-G</kbd>)
 1. Download the latest release from the [release page](https://github.com/AlainVagner/LOD4Mac/releases).
+The file name follows the pattern `LOD.dictionary.vX.X.X.zip`.
 2. Unzip the zip archive.
 3. Copy the folder named "Lëtzebuerger Online Dictionnaire (LOD).dictionary" into ~/Library/Dictionaries
 4. Open Dictionary.app